The short answer is no, not yet.

 Evacuation procedures do not need Fire Service approval.
 The requirements for evacuation procedures are set out in Part 1 of the Regulations.

 Most buildings other than dwellings must at least have an evacuation procedure in place, but if a building is a relevant building (see ‘Does my building need an approved evacuation scheme?’ above) then the building owner must provide and maintain an approved evacuation scheme.

 Owners of buildings that are not relevant buildings may apply for Fire Service approval of a voluntary evacuation scheme.
 If the building is not a relevant building because it is not used for one or more of the uses listed in section 21A of the Act, then the application is voluntary.

 The easiest way is to apply online using the link below.
 You will need to logon using RealMe before you can apply online.

-We have a range of guides and example documents to help you get started.
+We have a range of Quick Reference Guides and example application documents to help you get started.
 You are welcome to use our example documents as the basis for your own application however please ensure that all details are updated to correctly reflect your own building.

 There are also a number of independent Evacuation Consultants nationwide who can be hired to develop and implement your evacuation scheme.
 We recommend Evacuation Consultants who are certified by the Fire Protection Association of New Zealand (FPANZ).
 A directory of certified Evacuation Consultants is available from their website here.

 If you need approved evacuation schemes for similar buildings (e.g. a chain of retail stores, or multiple buildings on one site) here are a few tips that may help to make it easier.